-Did you know that celery is one of those foods that you actually burn calories when eating it?
-That’s because it takes more energy to chew through it than the vegetable provides.
-And it’s chock-full of vitamins and minerals, making it one of the healthiest foods around.
+Did you know that you burn more calories eating celery than you get from eating it?
+It takes more energy to chew and digest it than the vegetable provides.
+That said, it’s full of vitamins and minerals, making it one of the healthiest foods around.

-However, there are some things you’ll need to know if you intend on letting your guinea pig nosh away on some celery.
+However, there are a few things that you’ll need to know if you intend on letting your guinea pig nosh away on a piece of celery.
 Read on for all the answers.

 Is Celery Good for Guinea Pigs?

-Guinea pigs actually have a very high vitamin A requirement when compared to other animals.
+Guinea pigs actually have a very high vitamin A requirement compared to other animals.
 Unfortunately, though, their bodies don’t have the efficiency of utilization when it comes to vitamin A intake.
-This means that they’ll actually need to take in a slight bit more when it comes to the vitamin, and celery can help to maintain their balance.
-Vitamin A is important for guinea pigs because it helps their organs to function properly, keep their immune system robust, and help maintain their vision.
+This means that they’ll need to take in slightly more of this vitamin, and celery can help maintain their balance.
+Vitamin A is important for guinea pigs because it helps their organs to function properly, keeps their immune system robust, and helps maintain their vision.

 This nutrient is also very important for guinea pigs.
 Vitamin K helps with bone metabolism and blood clotting.
-However, it’s relatively rare to find guinea pigs with vitamin K deficiencies as much of their diet consists of foods naturally high in vitamin K, such as leafy greens.
+However, it’s relatively rare to find guinea pigs with a vitamin K deficiency, as much of their diet consists of foods naturally high in vitamin K, such as leafy greens.

-Like humans, guinea pigs are prone to scurvy if they fail to get enough vitamin C. And celery has got a decent amount in it.
-Not only does the vitamin C fend off scurvy, but it also helps to keep your guinea pig’s immune system bolstered, maintains the health of connective tissue within their bodies, and keeps their organs in tip-top shape.
+Like humans, guinea pigs are prone to scurvy if they fail to get enough vitamin C, and celery has a decent amount in it.
+Not only does vitamin C fend off scurvy, but it also helps keep your guinea pig’s immune system bolstered, maintains the health of connective tissue within their body, and keeps their organs in tip-top shape.

 In the grand scheme of things, celery is just crunchy water—with some nutrients added in.
-And when consumed by your guinea pig, celery helps to keep your little furball hydrated.
+When consumed by your guinea pig, celery helps keep your little furball hydrated.

 Is Celery Bad for Guinea Pigs?

-Well, generally speaking, no. But too much of a good thing isn’t always the best.
+Generally speaking, no. But there can be too much of a good thing.
 Among other things, celery is highly rich in calcium and oxalates.
-And while we might need plenty of calcium to keep our bones strong and healthy, guinea pigs need to limit their intake.
+While we might need plenty of calcium to keep our bones strong and healthy, guinea pigs need to limit their intake.

-Too much calcium and oxalates can lead to issues in guinea pigs, the biggest of which is urinary tract problems and bladder stones.
+Too much calcium and oxalates can lead to issues in guinea pigs, the biggest of which are urinary tract problems and bladder stones.

 However, these problems will only really occur if you overfeed them celery.
-And this is easily avoided by simply being a responsible pet owner.
+This is easily avoided by simply being a responsible pet owner.

 One thing is for certain, however.
-You should never feed your guinea pig cooked celery.
-Guinea pigs do not encounter cooked vegetation out in the wild, so there’s no reason to give it to them when you’re caring for one.
+You should never feed cooked celery to your guinea pig.
+Guinea pigs do not encounter cooked vegetation out in the wild, so there’s no reason to give it to them as a pet.

 When Should You Feed Your Guinea Pig Celery?

-As we’ve already established, celery isn’t ideal for everyday feeding.
-But that doesn’t mean it doesn’t make an occasional healthy snack.
-You should limit your guinea pig’s celery intake to about three times a week to prevent any nasty bladder stone or urinary tract problems.
+While celery isn’t ideal for everyday feeding, it can make an occasional healthy snack.
+You should limit your guinea pig’s celery intake to about three times a week to prevent any nasty bladder stones or urinary tract problems.

 How Much Celery Should You Feed Your Guinea Pig at One Time?

-While celery can be great for your guinea pig, you’ll want to ensure you are feeding them a proper portion when they do eat it.
+While celery can be great for your guinea pig, you’ll want to ensure that you are feeding them a proper portion when they do eat it.
 Never feed them a whole stalk all at once.
-Aside from the calcium and oxalate issue, too much food, in general, can lead to bloating.
+Aside from the calcium and oxalate issue, too much food in general can lead to bloating.

-Celery is best served to your guinea pig as a light snack or a supplement to their meal.
-Give them some thinly sliced pieces of the stalk for a nice crunchy treat.
+Celery is best served to your guinea pig as a light snack or supplement to their meal.
+Give them some thinly sliced pieces of the stalk for nice crunchy treats.
 You can remove the excess stringy parts that come off while cutting, but you don’t need to go too overboard with peeling them.
 Guinea pigs have sharp teeth that’ll bite right through them.

-Or if you’re looking to feed them some celery tops, just mix in some celery leaves with their other leafy greens!
+If you’re looking to feed them the celery tops, just mix in a few celery leaves with their other leafy greens!

-But there is such a thing as too much of a good thing.
-Be sure to limit your furball’s celery intake.
-It isn’t designed to be a meal replacement or an everyday treat.
+But there is such a thing as too much celery, so be sure to limit your furball’s intake.
+Celery isn’t meant to be a meal replacement or an everyday treat.